Superstars (British TV programme): 1979 – Freeport, Bahamas

 The third World Championship was held in March 1979, again in the sweltering heat of Freeport, Bahamas.
 Budd returned as reigning World and Canadian champion (and strong favourite) with Pruitt back as well, but this time as US National Champion.
 The European challenge was again restricted by injury and conflicting commitments, and was restricted to three competitors: UK runner-ups Lynn Davies and Dave Boy Green and Irish Superstars champion Pat Spillane.

 The 1979 European Superstars final had finished with Ties Kruize and Brian Jacks joint-winners, but both had missed out on The Bahamas through injury.
 If Europe was perhaps under represented, then the US challenge was as formidable as ever, with Pruitt, Wayne Grimditch, Jim Taylor and Joe Theismann all qualifying.
 Completing the line-up were two invited challengers – not Hemery, Isaksson, Fielding or Kyle Rote though.
 Instead the organisers had asked both Emerson Fittipaldi and Rafael Septién to "make up the numbers", even though only Fittipaldi had ever entered Superstars before, both in the US and Europe, but neither time with any success.
 They did however represent Brazil and Mexico respectively, and thus increase the media interest in the contest in Latin America.
 They would have little impact on the final.

 That was not the case for Budd, who dominated again, winning three events comprehensively, setting new records in the swimming and half-mile run in the process.
 He also finished third in every other event he competed in, winning the title by thirteen points this time.
 While Grimditch and Pruitt won multiple events, they could not match Budd's consistency.
 Neither could the best European, Lynn Davies, who finished second in four events but disappointed in the weightlifting and gym tests.
 In the end only two points separated second to fourth, with Grimditch beating Pruitt for second on count-back, and Davies two points back in fourth.

-Budd had set new standards, and most viewers thought him unbeatable.
-There was only one caveat to this victory.
-The top Europeans Kruize and Jacks were not present, and with Jacks in particular even more dominant in the gym tests than Budd there were questions asked about what he could have achieved.
-They would meet a year later.